Our People

 Graduate Research Assistant (MPH student and incoming PhD student)

-Sumin is currently a student starting second year in the Master’s in Public Health – Biostatistics degree, and an incoming first year PhD student in Public Health.
+Sumin is currently a student starting second year in the Master’s in Public Health – Biostatistics degree, and a first year PhD student in Public Health.
 She is originally from South Korea, and has experience working on a quality management team of clinical laboratory.
 She is interested in sleep science, sleep health, and data analysis.
 Outside of lab she likes to listen to music and travel.

 Emily Heideman